openharmony/docs/en/application-dev/reference/apis-input-kit/js-apis-infraredemitter.md

 >
 > - The initial APIs of this module are supported since API version 16.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
-> - The APIs provided by this module are system APIs.

 ## Modules to Import